UK speed cameras explained

 As well as speeding, Hadecs cameras can be set up to monitor up to five lanes, and they can detect vehicles that are using closed motorway lanes.
 As they are radar-based, they are able to work in all weather conditions, too.

 SPECS speed cameras

 The SPECS camera system works differently because it measures vehicle speed over a far greater distance than a Gatso or Truvelo camera.
-You'll see two or more sets of cameras to monitor vehicle speed for an extended distance, and this can be for as little as 200 yards or up to 99 miles - as the SPECS cameras on the A9 in Scotland do.
+You'll see two or more sets of cameras to monitor vehicle speed for an extended distance, and this can be for as little as 200 yards.
 SPECS cameras are often referred to as average speed cameras and are popular for use in roadworks where a lower speed limit than usual needs to be enforced.

 SPECS uses Automatic Number Plate Reading (ANPR) tech to register vehicles as they pass.
 The first camera logs the vehicle with a time and date stamp.
 Once the vehicle has passed the second camera, the time stamps on the two images are compared, and if the time taken to cover the distance means the average speed is higher than the posted limit, then a ticket is issued.